 12 Days Tour from Casablanca

-Morocco has so many magical places to explore, thus during your 12-day tour that will begin in The biggest city of this beautiful country which holds one of the largest mosques on the planet, called the Hassan II mosque, before moving to the capital city Rabat where you are going to have a chance to visit Hassan tower and Kasbah of Oudayas, following, we will drive directly to Chefchaouen, the blue city of Morocco to spend the night there in a local hotel.
+Your 12 days tour from Casablanca will begin in the biggest city of this beautiful country.
+Casablanca holds one of the largest mosques on the planet, called the Hassan II mosque.
+Before moving to the capital city Rabat you are going to have a chance to visit Hassan Tower and Kasbah of Oudayas.
+Next, we will drive directly to Chefchaouen, the blue city of Morocco.

-Merzouga Sahara desert will be the next station where you will experience the camel ride over the sand dunes and stay for the night in a luxury camp under the stars and keep in mind that your journey still offers you a visit to Dades Valley, Todra Gorges and the kasbah of Ait Ben Haddou, this area is going to make you adore it unconsciously.
+Merzouga Sahara desert will be the next destination, where you will experience the camel ride over the sand dunes and stay for the night in a luxury camp.
+Also, we will visit the Dades Valley, Todra Gorges, and the kasbah of Ait Ben Haddou.

-While on the road, you’ll pass through Berber villages before arriving in Marrakech, the international city where you will find the famous Jamae Lafna square, Koutoubia mosque and so much more, you’ll also stop in the coastal town of Essaouira and enjoy the spiritual Gnawa music, at the end of your trip.
+While driving, we will pass through Berber villages before arriving in Marrakech.
+The international city where you will find the famous Jamae Lafna square, Koutoubia mosque and so much more.
+We will also stop in the coastal town of Essaouira and enjoy the spiritual Gnawa music, at the end of your trip.